groue/GRMustache/README.md

     A: Some call them "dynamic partials".
 Check the `GRMustacheDynamicPartial` documentation and samples in [Guides/helpers.md](GRMustache/blob/master/Guides/helpers.md)

+- **Q: Does GRMustache provide any layout or template inheritance facility?**

+    A: Look for "Overriding portions of partials" in [Guides/templates.md](GRMustache/blob/master/Guides/templates.md), and check the [sample Xcode project](GRMustache/tree/master/Guides/sample_code/layout).

 - **Q: How do I localize templates?**

     A: Check [Guides/sample_code/localization.md](GRMustache/blob/master/Guides/sample_code/localization.md)